jason-weirather/ome-schema/README.md

 ## License

+### Python Package

+This Python package is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+For more information, please see the `LICENSE` file.

+### OME XML Schema

 The OME XML schema (`2016-06/ome.xsd`) is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
 You are free to share and adapt the schema, as long as you provide appropriate attribution.
-For more information, please see the `LICENSE.txt` file.
+For more information see the schema document for details.

 ## Attribution